Tin Machine (album): Development

 Towards the end of the Glass Spider Tour in November 1987, the tour's American press officer Sarah Gabrels gave Bowie a demo tape containing recordings of her husband Reeves, whom Bowie had unknowingly met and befriended backstage during the American leg; he believed Gabrels was a painter.
-The demos showcased Gabrels' unique guitar sound, described by biographer Marc Spitz as "improvisational and multi-note but simultaneously hard and bluesy".
+The demos showcased Gabrels' unique guitar sound, described by the biographer Marc Spitz as "improvisational and multi-note but simultaneously hard and bluesy".
 He recalled, "It happened really fast.
 David called me, I went over to Switzerland, and we had this music to do—in a weekend."
 The beginning of Bowie and Gabrels' collaboration sparked a new journey in Bowie's career.
 Although there would still be tours and media interviews, he aimed to scale down the expectations of the listening public in terms of his music.
 Gabrels stated, "He was at a crossroads.
 Either he became Rod Stewart and played Las Vegas, or he followed his heart."
 He told Bowie, "The only barrier between you doing what you want and you doing what you think you should do, is you."

 One of the first projects Bowie and Gabrels collaborated on was a new version of Bowie's 1979 Lodger track "Look Back in Anger", which was created for a London theatre performance in July 1988.
 Afterwards, the two returned to Switzerland, where Bowie presented Gabrels with music that he was listening to at the time.
 These included hard rock acts such as Led Zeppelin, Jimi Hendrix and Buddy Guy, avant-garde acts such as Sonic Youth, and one of Bowie's new favourites, the Pixies.
 From there, Bowie and Gabrels composed demos for a new project, which included "Bus Stop", "Baby Universal", "Pretty Pink Rose" and an early version of "Under the God".